 1902 - Scott Joplin

 The Entertainer is a famous Ragtime, a musical genre created by afro descendants during the 19th century, that introduced syncopated rhythms to the playing of popular music in America.
 The ragtime had a tremendous influence on the creation of jazz and was the first afro American music to have such an impact on the evolution of music.

 1930 - Moisés Simons

-El Manisero or Peanut Vendor is one of the first cuban tunes to become widely popular in New York city and has been since them covered thousands of times by many bands and orchestras.
+El Manisero or Peanut Vendor is one of the first cuban tunes to become widely popular in New York city and has been since them covered thousands if not millions of times

 1934 - Enrique Santos Discépolo

 Cambalache is an argentine tango song from 1934 explicitly critical of 20th-century corruption.
 The song was banned by a succession of dictatorial governments before censorship was relaxed under General Juan Perón.

 Cross Road Blues is a song from 1936 composed and performed on acoustic guitar and vocals by Robert Johnson.
 This song is a great exponent of the Delta Blues and was later popularized by Eric Clapton and Cream during the 1960’s.
 During these recording sessions from November 1936 in Texas, San Antonio, Johnson recorded 32 songs over 3 days, including the now legendaries Sweet Home Chicago and I Believe I’ll Dust My Broom.

 A Night in Tunisia is one of the most famous jazz standards, composed during the be-bop era by trumpetist and composer Dizzie Gillespie.
 The tune features an unusual bass line, without the standard walking bass pattern of straight quarter notes, using a complex and syncopated ostinato that definitely has some African flavour.

 1955 - Little Richard